AMAP Agentic Planning Technical Report: Introduction

 In this work, we propose \model, the pioneering agentic model designed for real-world spatio-temporal TIR reasoning.
 We develop a comprehensive pipeline encompassing a Interactive Environment, High-Quality Data Curation, and a Cascade Training Recipe, as shown in Figure~\ref{fig:framework}.
 Specifically, \model features three primary aspects.
 For environment and infrastructure, we established a robust reinforcement training environment supporting ten domain-specific tools across four categories, including map, travel, weather, and information retrieval tools.
-On the one hand, we encapsulated these tools using FastMCP~\footnote{[https://github.com/jlowin/fastmcp](https://github.com/jlowin/fastmcp)}, standardizing parameter formats and invocation protocols, which significantly facilitates future tool modification.
-On the other hand, we collaborated with the ROLL~\cite{roll}~\footnote{[https://github.com/alibaba/ROLL](https://github.com/alibaba/ROLL)} team to optimize the RL training infrastructure, offering two core features: asynchronous rollout and training.
-Compared to the popular open-source framework Verl~\footnote{[https://github.com/volcengine/verl](https://github.com/volcengine/verl)}, ROLL yields an 80\% improvement in training efficiency.
+On the one hand, we encapsulated these tools using FastMCP~\footnote{\url{https://github.com/jlowin/fastmcp}}, standardizing parameter formats and invocation protocols, which significantly facilitates future tool modification.
+On the other hand, we collaborated with the ROLL~\cite{roll}~\footnote{\url{https://github.com/alibaba/ROLL}} team to optimize the RL training infrastructure, offering two core features: asynchronous rollout and training.
+Compared to the popular open-source framework Verl~\footnote{\url{https://github.com/volcengine/verl}}, ROLL yields an 80\% improvement in training efficiency.
 Furthermore, we designed a meticulous query selection framework to hierarchically extract high-quality queries from massive historical candidates.
 We focus on query diversity and difficulty, deriving a self-evolving query selection framework to filter approximately 200,000 queries from an original historical dataset of over 30 million, which serves as the candidate query pool for subsequent SFT and RL training.
 Lastly, we designed a cascaded training paradigm—specifically an SFT-Guided RL approach—to ensure continuous improvement in model capability.
 By training a Seed SFT model to serve as an evaluator, we assess the difficulty of the query pool to categorize queries for subsequent SFT updates and RL training.
 Specifically, SFT is refined with samples of higher certainty, while RL targets more challenging samples from the updated SFT model.
 This paradigm significantly enhances the generalization of the SFT model while enabling the RL model to push beyond performance ceilings.

 The final model, \model, was built upon Qwen3-30B-A3B-2507~\cite{qwen3}.
 Notably, during the SFT stage, \model incorporated only a minimal amount of general instruction-following data~\cite{toucan} to enhance tool invocation capabilities, with the vast majority consisting of domain-specific data.
 Remarkably, as a specialized model, \model demonstrates significant advantages on TravelBench~\cite{Cheng2025TravelBenchAR} compared to models with larger parameter sizes.
 Furthermore, despite not being specifically tuned for the general domain, \model achieved improvements on numerous general-domain benchmarks, demonstrating its strong generalization capability.